-We will discuss with the relevant accredited bodies the outcomes of our ongoing monitoring, and report any weaknesses or areas for improvement we identify.
-We have the power to direct an accredited body to amend its systems and processes if deemed necessary.
-However, we expect any issues to be resolved through constructive dialogue, and followed up with remedial action, without the need to resort to formal direction.
+We will discuss with the relevant accredited bodies the outcomes of our ongoing monitoring, and report any weaknesses or areas for improvement.
+We have the power to direct an accredited body to amend its systems and processes where necessary.
+However, we expect any issues to be resolved through constructive dialogue, and followed up with remedial action without the need to resort to formal direction.

-At the end of each year, we report on our monitoring of each accredited body3.
-These reports provide information about how effective the accredited body's policies and processes are in each of the areas set out in the table above.
+At the end of each year, we report on our monitoring of the New Zealand Institute of Chartered Accountants and CPA Australia.
+These reports provide information on the effectiveness of the accredited body's policies and processes in each of the areas tabled above.
 The accredited body also needs to provide an annual report detailing its relevant systems and processes, and how it has performed its regulatory functions.